Tanya0916/Spot-The-Fake-Image/README.md

-# Spot the Fake Photo
+# Spot the Fake Image

 Given one image, decide REAL photo vs PHOTO OF A SCREEN (a recapture).